 The reason for the vast difference in shelf lives between the two is that the process of making jerky varies at home, whereas it is regulated and inspected on the commercial level.

 This is not to say that home-made jerky spoils after only two months in a bag.
 It is, however, pointing out that there are many ways to make jerky at home and not all those methods create a product with a long shelf life.
 If you plan to make jerky at home as part of your emergency food stores, choose a process that dries the food completely.

-A good tip for storing dried foods with shorter shelf life is to freeze the food after drying occurs.
+A good tip for storing dried foods with a shorter shelf life is to freeze the food after drying occurs.
 Freezing will increase the shelf life and decrease the risk of spoilage.

 Dried foods have been around for millennia.
 The art of canning food dates to around 1750 as a means of preventing military food rations from spoiling.